 We recommends that customers thoroughly research any products that claim to save energy.
 We encourage our customers to install equipment that has been tested and proven to save energy, such as ENERGY STAR® qualified or AHRI CertifiedTM equipment.

 More information on low-cost energy-saving measures can be found at: Minnesota DER: 800-657-3710 or 651-296-5175, or www.energy.mn.gov

-Barnesville Cable TV is pleased to provide the telecast of the Minnesota State Boys Hockey Tournament this Wednesday, March 5th through Saturday, March 8th.
-Originally the games were to be shown on Channel 12, but due to technical changes the games will now be shown on Channel 9.
-The video feed will start a few minutes before each game and end at the conclusion of the game.
-For a complete schedule of games, check the KSTC-TV website.
+Barnesville Cable TV is pleased to provide coverage of the Minnesota Girl’s State Basketball Tournament today, Friday, March 20; and running through this Saturday.
+The games will be shown on Channel 12.
+The signal will begin shortly before each game and end at the conclusion of the game.
+For a complete schedule of games go to www.prep45.com.

 The City of Barnesville is accepting applications for a full-time position in the Public Works Department.
 Work will involve skilled and semiskilled operations in streets and parks maintenance.
 Skills in repairing mechanical equipment preferred.
 A class B CDL is required to be obtained within 3 months of hire.
 Starting wage is $13-$15/hr. depending on qualifications, with excellent benefits.
 Position will be open until filled.
 Job description and required application available at City Hall, 102 Front St. N. Barnesville, MN 218-354-2292 or www.barnesvillemn.com.